Skip to main content

 Use Candu's out-of-the-box analytics to help understand the results of your AB test

-Written by Lauren Cumming
+Written by Flora Sanders

-Updated over a week ago
+Updated over 5 months ago

 Bayesian A/B Testing Method

-Before we dive into Candu's results page, here is an overview of how our statistical engine works, so you can better understand how results are calculated.
+Before we dive into Candu's results page, here is an overview of how our statistical engine works so you can better understand how results are calculated.
 (If you want to get into the weeds, you can read about the technical side of our statistical engine here).

 What are the benefits of the Bayesian method over the Frequentist method?